 - a.
 Engagement and alignment with the statewide system of PD - b.
-Annual reports on targeted aspects of the PL System - c.
+Annual reports on targeted aspects of the PL System

+- c.
 Adequacy of resource support for the PL System - d.
 Effectiveness of professional learning deliverables that focus on "development" processes facilitating actual changes in instructional practices in classrooms and schools that positively impact student learning and mastery of life ready outcomes. - e.
-Validating the adequacy of PD awarding in-service and instructional needs impacting student performance.
+Validating the adequacy of PD awarding inservice

+PD Monitoring Team tracks trends from year to year regarding funding, time, and organizational supports and makes recommendations regarding organizational changes and allocation of funds and resources to continuously strengthen the PL System's capacity to meet protocol standards and instructional needs impacting student performance.
 They do so by:

-PD Monitoring Team tracks trends from year to year regarding funding, time, and organizational supports and makes recommendations regarding organizational changes and allocation of funds and resources to continuously strengthen the PD system's capacity to meet protocol standards